nasa/zarr-eosdis-store/README.rst

 * The store uses HTTPS and authenticates with a ``.netrc`` entry, rather than the S3 API, making it compatible with EOSDIS access patterns and requirements

 * The store caches redirect URLs for a period of time set by the Cache-Control header.
-Doing this lets avoid the overhead of repeated redirects when accessing parts of files.
+Doing this avoids the overhead of repeated redirects when accessing parts of files.

 * In addition to backward-compatible APIs, the store exposes a proposed API that allows it to make more efficient access